 3. Description of the groups of persons concerned and the relevant data or data categories

-Data protection information for employees according to Art.
+- Data protection information for employees according to Art.
 13 and Art.14 of the General Data Protection Regulation (GDPR).
-Concerning the employees, they will be provided with an information sheet attached to the employee contract.
+As it pertains to employees, such employees will be provided with an information sheet attached to the employee contract.

 All employees who are authorized internally to perform the specific tasks.
 In the case of payment transactions, credit institutions receive the necessary information.
 External contractors as subcontractors within the meaning of § 11 BDSG (commissioned data processing) or Art.
 28 GDPR.
 As a rule, access to personal data is not the purpose of the order but cannot be excluded.

 The legislator has enacted a variety of storage obligations and periods.
-After expiry of these periods, the corresponding data is routinely deleted if it is no longer necessary to fulfil the contract.
+After expiry of these periods, the corresponding data is routinely deleted if it is no longer necessary to fulfill the contract.
 Thus, in accordance with legal regulations, the commercial or financial data of a closed financial year is deleted after a further ten years, unless longer retention periods are prescribed or required for legitimate reasons.
-If data are not affected by this, they are deleted when the purposes for which they were stored cease to apply.
+If data is not affected by this, it is deleted when the purposes for which it was stored ceases to apply.
 Contacts of persons known to be retired in their companies are deactivated and no longer appear in normal searches.